Flavored leptogenesis and Dirac CP violation: Role of the SSME in the calculation of BR

 \item We have shown the influence of the low energy phase on asymmetries associated with each lepton flavor in the form of contour plots.
 For the complex $R$ case we obtain a direct connection between the maximal low energy CP violation (implying $\delta \approx \pi/2$) and an enhanced lepton asymmetry for all the flavors for any choice of the lightest neutrino mass.
 This scenario is seemingly different in case of the real $R$ matrix.
 Such connection between the low and high energy CP violation is realized for the real $R$ matrix for a higher value of the lightest neutrino mass as we notice it to be $0.008$~eV.
 This correlation does not hold true for a smaller value of the lightest neutrino mass as we see for the case of $m_1 = 0.002$~eV.

-\item We find that regions of successful leptogenesis which in principle rely on the SSME parameter space, do not actually coincide with the current or future reach of LFV experiments for the afore mentioned choice of RHN mass regime and the allowed range of the skew symmetric matrix element.
+\item We find that for successful leptogenesis the required range of the SSME parameter does not bring the required enhancement in the branching ratios of the LFV decay discussed here.
 Taking into account the leptogenesis constraints on the relevant parameters we learn that an increase of the {\bf a} value can drastically enhance the branching of $\mu \rightarrow e\gamma$ decay approximately by a factor of $10^{12}$ when one considers the complex $R$ matrix for Yukawa extraction.
-An increase in the branching requires {\bf a} value to be around {\bf 8.97} for an RHN mass of the order $10^8$~GeV.
-However, this combination is unable to produce an ample amount of lepton asymmetry we are looking after.
+An increase in the branching requires {\bf a} value to be around {\bf 9.78} for an RHN mass of the order $10^8$~GeV.
+However, this combination is unable to produce an ample amount of baryon asymmetry we are looking for.
 On the other hand this kind of enhancement in the branching is not at all obtained in the case of the later choice of $R$ matrix, even after choosing a larger value of {\bf a}.
 This is due to the hyperbolic kind of escalation in the overall Yukawa coupling matrix elements in the complex $R$ case, which is absent in case of the real $R$ matrix. \end{itemize}